 Investment volumes strongly rebound after the Covid turmoil.

-Covid has been undoubtedly the biggest test in the sector’s short history – fundings in Europe dropped substantially following the first lockdowns and strain on households’ and businesses’ budgets.
-Several platforms started having liquidity problems and difficulties honouring their obligations towards investors, suddenly facing a “run” on lenders’ accounts.
+Covid has been undoubtedly the biggest test in the sector’s short history – funding in Europe dropped substantially following the first lockdowns and strain on households’ and businesses’ budgets.
+Several platforms started having liquidity problems and difficulties honoring their obligations towards investors, suddenly facing a “run” on lenders’ accounts.
 In 2020, the market contracted by about 23% compared to 2019, mostly because of a huge slump in funding volumes between February and April.

 Nonetheless, after this temporary crisis, marketplace lending has aced the test, generally speaking.
 Few platforms went bust, and many of those troubled providers worked on shock-proofing their business models.
 Investors’ confidence remained strong, and funding volumes started picking up already in the second half of 2020.
 In 2021, they fully rebounded, growing 37% year-to-year.

 Looking further back, the volumes of European platforms that report data to us increased from €3.6 million in 2012 to €5.7 billion in 2021.
 The sector was picking up slowly in the first few years, only to boom immensely from about 2016 until the Covid outbreak.

 According to our estimates, the sector has grown on average at a 110% CAGR (Compound Annual Growth Rate) between 2012 and 2021.
 However, we should point out that this might be an overestimation due to extremely low base values in the early days of marketplace lending.
 In the last five years (2017-2021), the sector grew at “only” 38% – more in line with estimates of other research centers.

 New platforms have been entering the market at an astonishing pace.
 Out of the 187 European marketplace lending platforms in our database, only 31 existed back in 2012.
 However, there are at least two caveats to it: